Refer to council's Customer Feedback and Complaints Policy for general complaints. Use the form below to provide feedback to us.

-The Council is committed to providing excellence in customer service.
-As part of this commitment, Council seeks to know what its customers require, understand how it can improve its services to meet the needs of its community and to respond positively to concerns and criticisms.
+The council is committed to providing excellence in customer service.
+As part of this commitment, council seeks to know what its customers require, understand how it can improve its services to meet the needs of its community, and respond positively to concerns and criticisms.
 Refer to Council's Customer Feedback and Complaints Policy.

 1. Acknowledge complaints promptly